What are the risk factors for kidney cancer?

 Lifestyle-related and job-related risk factors

-Smoking increases the risk of developing renal cell carcinoma.
+Smoking increases the risk of developing renal cell carcinoma (RCC).
 The increased risk seems to be related to how much you smoke.
 The risk drops if you stop smoking, but it takes many years to get to the risk level of someone who never smoked.

-People who are very overweight have a higher risk of developing renal cell cancer.
-Some doctors think obesity is a factor in about 2 out of 10 people who get this cancer.
-Obesity may cause changes in certain hormones that can lead to renal cell carcinoma.
+People who are very overweight have a higher risk of developing RCC.
+Obesity may cause changes in certain hormones that can lead to RCC.

-Many studies have suggested that workplace exposure to certain substances increases the risk for renal cell carcinoma.
-Some of these substances are asbestos, cadmium (a type of metal), some herbicides, benzene, and organic solvents, particularly trichloroethylene.
+Many studies have suggested that workplace exposure to certain substances increases the risk for RCC.
+Some of these substances are cadmium (a type of metal), some herbicides, and organic solvents, particularly trichloroethylene.

 Genetic and hereditary risk factors

 Some people inherit a tendency to develop certain types of cancer.
-The DNA that you inherit from your parents may have certain changes that give you this tendency to develop cancer.
+The DNA in each of your cells that you inherit from your parents may have certain changes that give you this tendency.
 Some rare inherited conditions can cause kidney cancer.
-It is important that people who have hereditary causes of renal cell cancer see their doctors frequently, particularly if they have already had a renal cell cancer diagnosed.
-Some doctors recommend regular imaging tests (such as CT scans) for these people.
+It is important that people who have hereditary causes of RCC see their doctors often, particularly if they have already been diagnosed with RCC.
+Some doctors recommend regular imaging tests (such as CT scans) to look for new kidney tumors in these people.

 von Hippel-Lindau disease